About this Page

 Domestic House Spider

 Almost every home in northern UT likely has at least one hobo spider at some point during the year.
 They are difficult to spot, however, because they are active at night.
-Because hobos aren’t great climbers people often find them in the basement or in a porcelain tub in the morning.
+Because hobos aren’t great climbers people often find them in the basement or in a porcelain tub/sink in the morning.

 To control spiders it is necessary to understand why and how they enter the home and use that knowledge against them.
 Below are the major reasons spiders enter the home: